 Step 2: Set a price

-A pre-sale appraisal gives you a more accurate starting point for pricing your home.
+A pre-sale appraisal gives you a more accurate sense of your home's fair market value, which is a great starting point for pricing your home.
 In Arizona, appraisals average $310 to $395 but help you walk away with thousands more once your home is sold.

 State of the Arizona real estate market